dasch-swiss/dsp-ui-lib/docs/how-to-contribute/design-documentation.md

 #### Operation Components

 Operation components work with any value.
 They control the value components' inputs `displayValue` and `mode`.
-They are responsible for the communication with the Knora API using `@dasch-swiss/dsp-js` when updating or creating a value.
+They are responsible for the communication with the DSP-API using `@dasch-swiss/dsp-js` when updating or creating a value.

 `DisplayEditComponent` is an operation component that displays an existing value and makes it editable if the user has the necessary permissions.